Fine-tune with the API or CLI

 Multi-level directory

-1. The data.jsonl file must be in the root directory of the ZIP package.
+1. The data.jsonl file must be in the root directory.

-2. In data.jsonl, specify only the image or video file name.
-Do not specify the file path.
+2. In data.jsonl, you only need to declare the image or video filename, not the file path.
 For example:

-3. Image and video file names must be unique within the entire ZIP package.
+3. Image and video filenames must be unique across the entire ZIP file.

 Trainingdata_vl.zip